List of Wednesday characters: Bianca Barclay

 Bianca Barclay (portrayed by Joy Sunday) is a siren who is a queen bee student at Nevermore Academy.
+One of the school's best students, she is the ex-girlfriend of Xavier Thorpe, who broke up with her after suspecting she had brainwashed him with her siren song.
+She is the current leader of the Nightshade Society.

+Bianca initially competes with Wednesday at every opportunity and bullies her, but later opens up to Wednesday about her insecurities and becomes friendly with her.
+Later, it is revealed that Bianca's original name is Brandy Jane.
+She was once part of a cult called Morning Song with her mother Gabrielle, but escaped after learning its true purpose is to scam money from people.
+She subsequently enrolled in Nevermore on a scholarship.

+During Parents' Weekend Gabrielle attempts to blackmail her into returning to Morning Song.
+Bianca agrees to help her on the condition that she will help her while Nevermore is on summer break, but then is done with Morning Song forever.
+Bianca bonds with Lucas Walker after warning him about Morning Song, and they give information to Wednesday for her investigation.

+When Wednesday discovers Tyler is the Hyde, Bianca and the Nightshades assist her in capturing and interrogating him.
+However, when Wednesday starts torturing him they back out and alert Principal Weems.
+Weems gets the Sheriff not to file charges, but only if Wednesday is expelled.
+When the revived Joseph Crackstone launches an attack on Nevermore, Bianca uses her siren song to evacuate the school before aiding Wednesday in battle.
+She saves Wednesday by stabbing Crackstone from behind, allowing Wednesday to stab Crackstone in the heart and kill him for good.

-In season two, Bianca put her mother Gabrielle into hiding at the Apple Hollow Inn so that her stepfather Gideon Sterling who runs the Morning Sun cult won't find her.
-She is also used by Barry Dort to brainwash Morticia into bringing Granny Frump to Nevermore Academy in order to provide a donation.
-When her mother was found in one of the rooms during the sheriff department's raid to find Uncle Fester, Bianca heard about it and used her powers to make Sheriff Ritchie Santiago forget about it.
-Though Dort finds Gabrielle and makes use of her and Bianca.
-Dort has Bianca brainwash Granny Frump into donating her money to Nevermore.
-Bianca was later brought into Dort's office where Gideon Sterling is in attendance and watches as he burns him alive after he demanded a higher pay.
+In season two, Bianca puts her Siren mother Gabrielle into hiding at the Apple Hollow Inn so that her stepfather Gideon Sterling, who runs the Morning Song cult, won't find her.
+She is also used by Principal Barry Dort to brainwash Morticia into bringing Grandmama Frump to Nevermore to provide a large financial donation.
+When her mother is found in one of the rooms during the Sheriff Department's raid to find Uncle Fester, Bianca learns of it and uses her powers to make Sheriff Santiago forget about it.
+However, Dort finds Gabrielle and makes use of her and Bianca.
+Dort has Bianca brainwash Grandmama into donating all her money to Nevermore.
+Bianca is later brought into Dort's office where Gideon is in attendance and watches as Dort burns him alive after he demanded more money.
 After Agnes removes the Corinthian Coral pendant from Dort, Bianca brainwashes Dort into confessing to his crimes.
-When Dort takes Bianca hostage upon the sheriff's department trying to close in, Bianca is saved by Ajax who turns Dort to stone as the burnt chandelier falls on his petrified body.
+Dort then takes Bianca hostage with the Jericho Sheriff's Department closing in, but she is saved by Ajax, who turns Dort to stone as the burned chandelier falls on his petrified body and shatters it, killing him.